torrconnect/test/README.md

 6. Make sure all your changes are persistent after reboot.

-First point
+Point First

-Setup two virtual servers based on VirtualBox machines with two eth's enp0s3 and enp0s8 1 server - depl (when code is based)
+Setup two virtual servers based on VirtualBox machines with two eth's enp0s3 and enp0s8 1.1 server - depl (when code is based)
-2 server - prod (when it will be deploy)
+1.2 server - prod (when code will to be deploy)

 Both server have Ubuntu 18.04 and configurated to access without log/pass (with .ssh/ configs)

-Second point
+Point Second

 All of 1/2/3/5/6 of the test are working.
 Python vers both 3.6.9

-Three point (IN PROGRESS)
+Point Three (IN PROGRESS)

 Django can be installed correct

-Four point
+Point Four

-The tree .
+"The tree of code"

  * [ansible.cfg.bak](./ansible.cfg.bak)
  * [hosts](./hosts)